President and Chief Executive Officer

 Ralph Schlosstein is President and Chief Executive Officer of Evercore, a position he has held since May 2009.

+Prior to founding BlackRock in 1988, Mr. Schlosstein was a Managing Director in Investment Banking at Lehman Brothers.
+While at Lehman, Mr. Schlosstein started the firm's interest rate swap business and led its Mortgage and Savings Institutions Group.
 From 1977 to 1981, Mr. Schlosstein worked for the Federal government.
 Initially, he was Deputy to the Assistant Secretary of the Treasury Department.
 In mid 1977, he became Associate Director of The White House Domestic Policy Staff where he was responsible for advising President Carter on urban policy, economic development and housing issues, as well as the Chrysler loan guarantee program.
 From 1974 to 1977, Mr. Schlosstein was an economist for the Congressional Joint Economic Committee.

 Mr. Schlosstein is a Trustee of New Visions for Public Education, a Trustee of the Lincoln Center for the Performing Arts and a member of The Council on Foreign Relations.
 Previously, Mr. Schlosstein was a Director of Pulte Corporation, the nation's largest homebuilder, a member of the Visiting Board of Overseers of the John F. Kennedy School of Government at Harvard University, a Trustee of Denison University, a Trustee of Trinity School in New York City, a Trustee of the American Museum of Natural History and a Trustee of The Public Theater in New York City.